tianocore/edk2-pytool-extensions/docs/user/integrate/reporting.md

-# Reporting on a EDKII workspace
+# Reporting on a EDK2 workspace

-Stuart provides both a library implementation and an invocable for parsing an EDKII workspace, creating a database, and running generic reports against the database.
+Stuart provides both a library implementation and an invocable for parsing an EDK2 workspace, creating a database, and running generic reports against the database.
 Reporting is supported both on regular packages (built with `stuart_ci_build`) and platform packages (built with `stuart_build`).